Sanctions Brochures are an overview of OFAC's regulations with regard to the Lebanon-Related Sanctions. They are useful quick reference tools.

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

 The Lebanon-Related Sanctions represent the implementation of multiple legal authorities.
 Some of these authorities are in the form of executive orders issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.

 - 13441 Blocking Property Of Persons Undermining The Sovereignty Of Lebanon Or Its Democratic Processes And Institutions (August 1, 2007)